 Refugee Women Connect (formerly MRANG) is a charity working with asylum seeker and refugee women and their children in the North West, including victims of trafficking, sexual violence and domestic servitude.
 Our drop-in project provides a safe and supportive space, where they can access peer support and develop social contacts and friendship.

 Restore, a project of Birmingham Churches Together, aims to welcome, include and assist integration of refugees and asylum seekers.
-It does this through befriending, social activities, equipping refugees for work, advocacy and awareness-raising.
+It does this through befriending, mentoring, social activities for men, women and families, equipping refugees for work, advocacy and awareness-raising.

 Revive runs a Drop-In session on Wednesdays from 10 - 4 at the Spiritan Centre in Salford.
 Free advice is available, as well as refreshments, English language lessons, computer access and Pool.